cezarypiatek/cezarypiatek.github.io/src/content/post/the-art-of-designing-exceptions/index.md

 public FileNotFoundException(string message, string fileName, Exception innerException)
 ```

-Those are the public constructor for `FileNotFoundException`.
+Those are the public constructors for `FileNotFoundException`.
 The three first should be forbidden.
-The only useful versions are these ones which accept `fileName` parameter but there is still missing crucial information - **Where the file was looking for?**.
+The only useful versions are the ones which accept `fileName` parameter but there is still crucial information missing - **Where were we looking for the file?**.
 In order to make diagnostic less painful we can introduce a helper which accepts `fileName` as well as the list of potential locations and produce exception with comprehensive message:

 ```csharp